Java-Discord/JavaBot/README.md

 # Usage

-To startup, the bot only needs a ``bot.prop`` file in the source directory.
+To start up, the bot only needs a ``bot.prop`` file in the source directory.
 The file must contain a Discord Bot Token and a MongoDB Connection String.

 ```